Serengeti National Park

 For a touch of exclusivity, breakfasts and cocktails can be arranged in secluded areas within the park upon request, adding a memorable dimension to the safari experience.

-The best time to visit Serengeti Park
+The best time to visit Serengeti National Park

 Its vast plains and temperate climate ensure that vegetation never obstructs animal sightings, and the park’s two brief rainy seasons from November to December and March to April are seldom overly unpleasant.